rickaramirez/FM-Parameters/README.markdown

 ### ScriptRequiredParameterList ( scriptNameToParse )

 Parses a script name, returning a return-delimited list of parameters required for that script.
 This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
-This is useful to generate the argument used by the VariablesNotEmpty function to validate that all required parameters have values.
-In practice, developers may want to modify this function to always use the current Get ( ScriptName ) and not require the argument.
+This is useful to generate the argument used by the VerifyVariablesNotEmpty function to validate that all required parameters have values.
+When the scriptNameToParse parameter is empty, the function will use the current script name:

+	ScriptRequiredParameterList ( "" ) = ScriptRequiredParameterList ( Get ( ScriptName ) )

 [2]: http://filemakerstandards.org/display/cs/Script+naming "FileMakerStandards.org: Script naming"

 ### ScriptOptionalParameterList ( scriptNameToParse )

 Parses a script name, returning a return-delimited list of optional parameters for that script.
 This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
-This is useful to generate the argument used by the #AssignWhiteList function to restrict variable assignment to parameters actually accepted by a script.
-In practice, developers may want to modify this function to always use the current Get ( ScriptName ) and not require the argument.
+This is useful to generate the argument used by the #Filter function to restrict variable assignment to parameters actually accepted by a script.
+As with the ScriptRequiredParameterList function, when the scriptNameToParse parameter is empty, the function will use the current script name.

-	#AssignWhiteList (
+	#Assign ( #Filter (
 		Get ( ScriptParameter );
-		ScriptRequiredParameterList ( Get ( ScriptName ) )
+		ScriptRequiredParameterList ( "" ) & ScriptOptionalParameterList ( "" )
-		& ScriptOptionalParameterList ( Get ( ScriptName ) )
+	) )
-	)

 ## Deprecated functions